University of Douai: Douay–Rheims Bible and Catholic studies

 Douai was an important center for Catholic studies.
 When the Holy See authorized the translation of the Bible into vernacular languages, the Douay–Rheims Bible became the first authorized Catholic Bible translated from Latin into English in 1609.
-Subsequent revisions of this translation became key references for the Catholic Bible in English.
+Subsequent revisions of this translation were references for the Catholic Bible in English.
 It was also the Douay–Rheims Bible on which John Fitzgerald Kennedy took the oath of office as President of the United States in 1961.

 The seminars in Douai trained much of the English Catholic clergy during the Counter-Reformation.
 The clergy trained in Douai also spread to various colonies, including Pierre-Philippe Potier in New France, Charles Carroll in the Maryland Colony, and Nicolas Trigault in China.

 Religious and political influence

 The University of Douai was a center of religious debate with significant political implications.
 Created to counter the Protestant Reformation, it also challenged royal authority, particularly in its opposition to Bossuet and Gallicanism.
 Its independence from temporal power was rooted in its history as a border institution between the Spanish Netherlands and the Kingdom of France.
 The chancellors and officials of the university served as advisers to the Catholic kings of Spain and France.
-The board of the University of Douai maintained relations with the courts of Louis XIV and Louis XV, notably through figures like Philip Cospéan and Bossuet, and also had connections with Popes who initially contributed financially to the university's endeavors.
-During the French Revolution in 1791, the clergy at Douai faced difficult decisions, especially when considering whether to swear an oath to the Civil Constitution of the Clergy, following the papal briefs Quod Aliquantum (March 10, 1791) and Caritas (April 13, 1791).
-These decisions were seen as a rejection of loyalty to Republican power.
+The board of the University of Douai maintained relations with the courts of Louis XIV and Louis XV through figures like Philip Cospéan and Bossuet, and also had connections with Popes who initially contributed financially to the university's endeavors.
+During the French Revolution in 1791, the clergy at Douai began university Douaisian conditions before considering whether to swear an oath to the Civil Constitution of the Clergy, following the papal briefs Quod Aliquantum (March 10, 1791) and Caritas (April 13, 1791).
+These conditions were seen as a rejection of loyalty to Republican power.